Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 Of course, it would have been quite impossible to combine thousands of tube elements into a single tube envelope the way that thousands of transistors can be etched onto a single piece of silicon, but engineers still did their best to push the limits of tube miniaturization and consolidation.
 Some of these tubes, whimsically called _compactrons_, held four or more complete tube elements within a single envelope.

 Sometimes the functions of two different tubes could be integrated into a single, combination tube in a way that simply worked more elegantly than two tubes ever could.
 An example of this was the _pentagrid converter_, more generally called a _heptode_, used in some superheterodyne radio designs.
 These tubes contained seven elements: 5 grids plus a cathode and a plate.
 Two of the grids were normally reserved for signal input, the other three relegated to screening and suppression (performance-enhancing) functions.
 Combining the superheterodyne functions of oscillator and signal mixer together in one tube, the signal coupling between these two stages was intrinsic.
-Rather than having separate oscillator and mixer circuits, the oscillator creating an AC voltage and the mixer \"mixing\" that voltage with another signal, the pentagrid converter\'s oscillator section created an electron stream that oscillated in intensity which then directly passed through another grid for \"mixing\" with another signal.
+Rather than having separate oscillator and mixer circuits, the oscillator creating an AC voltage and the mixer \"mixing\" that voltage with another signal, the pentagrid converter's oscillator section created an electron stream that oscillated in intensity which then directly passed through another grid for \"mixing\" with another signal.

 This same tube was sometimes used in a different way: by applying a DC voltage to one of the control grids, the gain of the tube could be changed for a signal impressed on the other control grid.
 This was known as _variable-mu_ operation, because the \"mu\" (µ) of the tube (its amplification factor, measured as a ratio of plate-to-cathode voltage change over grid-to-cathode voltage change with a constant plate current) could be altered at will by a DC control voltage signal.